MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

  * <a href="vespucci://preset/?preseturl=http://josm.openstreetmap.de/josmfile%3fpage=Presets/LaneAttributes%26zip=1&presetname=Lane tagging"> Presets for lane tagging</a> *(this link will only work on your device)*
  * <a href="vespucci://preset/?preseturl=http://zibi.openstreetmap.org.pl/kendzi/k/Simple3dPreset/s3db-preset.zip&presetname=Simple 3D building properties">Presets for Simple 3D building properties</a> *(this link will only work on your device)*
  * <a href="vespucci://preset/?preseturl=http://josm.openstreetmap.de/josmfile%3Fpage=Presets/Simple_Indoor_Tagging%26zip=1&presetname=Simple Indoor Tagging">Presets for Simple Indoor Tagging</a> *(this link will only work on your device)*
+ * <a href="vespucci://preset/?preseturl=https://github.com/simonpoole/military-preset/raw/gh-pages/gen/military.zip">Presets for military objects</a> *(this link will only work on your device)*